Black-Thunder/ioBroker.melcloud/README.md

 * [English description](https://github.com/Black-Thunder/ioBroker.melcloud/tree/master/docs/en/melcloud.md)
 * [Deutsche Beschreibung](https://github.com/Black-Thunder/ioBroker.melcloud/tree/master/docs/de/melcloud.md)

+> [!IMPORTANT]
+> As of 2023-02-05 Mitsubishi drastically limits the access to their cloud for external application like this adapter.
+Currently, the only workaround is increase the polling interval to at least 5 minutes or even higher.
+Otherwise your MELCloud account might be temporarily blocked.

 ## Changelog
 <!--
 	Placeholder for the next version (at the beginning of the line):